siriusphp/input/book/Form_element_types/Input.md

 They diverge very little from the base **Element\Input** class so, by looking at their code, you'll be able to understand what it takes to create your own custom fields.

 **Reminder!** The type of form elements have little to do how they are displayed.
 The renderer is responsible for the visual representation of the form and its elements.
-So you can choose to render a `Select` element as a dropdown (using the SELECT tag) or a set of radio buttons.
+So you can choose to render a `Select` element as a dropdown (using the SELECT tag), an autocomplete jQuery UI widget or a set of radio buttons.